albertleecn/osplabs/labs/lab10SleepingBarberProblem/README.md

-# Write a c program to implement product and consumer problem using multi-threads
+# Write a c program to implement the sleeping barber problem

 ## Target
 1. Write a c/c++ program
-2. To implement product and consumer problem using multi-threads
+2. To implement the sleeping barber problem using multi-threads
 3. GCC

 ## Tools